 - Explanation of your business and nature of work

 “Typically, in order to apply, you’ll need to answer all the usual questions about revenue, whether the business is run from home or an office, the number of years you’ve been in business, and the amount of work subcontracted.
 Things can get more complicated depending on the percentage of work that you subcontract, as some insurance carriers will not allow over 20%.”

 – Maureen Brogie, Producer, InsuranceBee

 3. Negotiate Insurance Terms

 Negotiating terms is not haggling over price.
 Insurance carriers have to follow very specific underwriting risk assessment guidelines.
 But you can negotiate the options being offered.
-Consider the limits of coverage and ask about increase and decreases.
-While equipment limits often have a large impact on price, liability is usually negligible to overall pricing.
+Consider the limits of coverage and ask about increases and decreases.
+While equipment limits often have a major impact on price, liability is usually negligible to overall pricing.

-Every policy has more than one type of coverage itemized in it.
+Every policy has specific types of coverage itemized in it.
 Many of these coverages can be increased or decreased, and sometimes even waived.
 Go over every line item of coverage to understand what it covers and make sure you are paying for what is really important to your business.
 For example, if you were quoted $20,000 for business property but really only need $10,000 in coverage, you can save money.

 4. Sign Documentation

 Once the insurance company has offered you something that works for your business, all that is left is to sign the documentation.
 Once you do, you’ll be covered and ready to use your insurance as needed.
-Carriers will vary on payment terms.
+Carriers vary on payment terms.
 Some won’t bind coverage, meaning make it effective, until the first payment is made.
-Others will bill you for the first premium while still binding coverage.
+Others will bind coverage and bill you for the first premium.